krisztianloki/ess_plcfactory/doc/plcf.md

 ### Resolve references to properties in higher levels of the hierarchy

 First, `^(PropertyInteger02)` expresses that the desired property does not refer to the current device `X`, but to a device higher up the hierarchy.
-Thus, an exhautive search is initiated, which will continue until a device `Y` is found that is higher in the hierarchy and for which an entry `PropertyInteger02` exists in CCDB.
+Thus, an exhaustive search is initiated, which will continue until a device `Y` is found that is higher in the hierarchy and for which an entry `PropertyInteger02` exists in CCDB.
 Note that it is the responsibility of the user to ensure that a corresponding entry exists.

 Assume said entry is `4`: